onaio/kujaku/README.md

 ### How to publish artifacts

+You can easily publish a snapshot artefact by creating a tag for the library or util module.
+Follow the steps below:

+#### To publish the utils module
+1. Update the `utils` version in this file `utils\build.gradle` in the format `X.Y.Z-SNAPSHOT` where X, Y and Z should be replaced with the version numbers of the major vesion, minor version and build versions respectively.
+2. Create a PR with the change and have it merged
+3. Generate a tag with the title `utils-vX.Y.X-SNAPSHOT` and push it.
+This will trigger a publish of the artefact snapshot version to Sonatype and Github packages

+#### To publish the library module

+1. Follow the steps above to get the latest version of `utils` as a dependency in your library snapshot
+2. Update the `library` version in this file `library\build.gradle` in the format `X.Y.Z-SNAPSHOT` where X, Y and Z should be replaced with the version numbers of the major vesion, minor version and build versions respectively.
+2. Create a PR with the change and have it merged
+3. Generate a tag with the title `library-vX.Y.X-SNAPSHOT` and push it.
+This will trigger a publish of the artefact snapshot version to Sonatype and Github packages

-Due to the sunsetting of JFrog Bintray, Kujaku artefacts/release are no longer available on bintray and all publishing is done to Maven Central.
+- Due to the sunsetting of JFrog Bintray, Kujaku artefacts/release are no longer available on bintray and all publishing is done to Maven Central.
 Some of the packages are also published to Github packages.

 ## How to import the library